-- A seacock is a valve that is used to manage the pickup of seawater through the hull and below the water line. - Seacocks are controlled by a 90° lever and are used on the seawater pickup systems for the air conditioning system and marine head (toilet) system. - Before using any of these systems, make sure that the system's seacock is Open and remains in the Open position until the system is shut Off.
+- A seacock is a valve that is used to manage the intake of seawater through the hull and below the water line. - Seacocks are controlled by a 90° lever and are used on the seawater intake systems for the air conditioning system (if equipped) and marine head (toilet) system. - Before using any of these systems, make sure that the system's seacock is Open and remains in the Open position until the system is shut Off.